-The May birthstone, emerald, is rich in color and popularity.
-Famously, Cleopatra and Elizabeth Taylor adored it.
+Emerald, the May birthstone, is rich in color and popularity.
+Cleopatra and Elizabeth Taylor are famously known to adore it.

 The Emerald Birthstone

 The name of May’s birthstone originated from the ancient Greek word for green, smáragdus.

 The May birthstone is a part of the beryl family.
 Others of the mineral beryl variety include aquamarine, morganite, and yellow beryl.
 Beryl is the main ore or beryllium.
 Beryllium is an extremely hard metal and is sometimes used in alloys to harden other metals.

 In traditional and modern birthstone charts, the emerald gemstone represents May birthdays.
 Spring has fully sprung in May, so the emerald green gem is a perfect symbol of the season.

 Although there are other green gemstones like green sapphire, jade, and peridot, emerald is favored.